Xiaohan5349/approw-docs-v1/docs/en/guides/app/mfa.md

 ![](./images/Xnip2021-03-04_15-30-05.png)

-For more specific access procedures, see [setup Multi-factor authentication for users](/docs/en/guides/authentication/mfa/).
+For more specific access procedures, see [Setup Multi-Factor Authentication for Users](/docs/en/guides/authentication/mfa/).